folio-org/raml-module-builder/doc/upgrading.md

 ## Version 26

 * The audit (history) table changed to a new incompatible schema, new audit configuration options are required in schema.json.
 See [README.md](../README.md#the-post-tenant-api) for details.
+* PostgresClient constructor now, by default, starts Embedded Postgres.
+  This means that if you have unit tests that do not start Embedded Postgres explicitly, you might need to terminate Embedded Postgres by calling `PostgresClient.stopEmbeddedPostgres`.

 ## Version 25